sipeed/sipeed_wiki/docs/hardware/en/logic_analyzer/combo8/update_firmware.md

 Just select the latest version of the burning tool and firmware, and unzip it after downloading.

+> Note:When the firmware is named `slogic_combo8_pack_202308171404.bin`, the date is 17/08/2023.
+The date naming rules are similar for other firmware.

 ## Configure Tool

 1. Start the tool